DanielMateosLab/movy/README.md

 - Set the `OMDb_API_KEY` environment variable.
 - Optionally, to use a redis cache, run `heroku addons:create heroku-redis:hobby-dev -a <your-app-name>`.
 This should set up the redis instance and update the `REDIS_URL` EV for you.

+### Client - Vercel

+- Using vercel, just create a new project and set the client folder as the entry point.

 ## TODO

-- Create the client app.
+- Add integration tests for the client.